Electrode-iOS/ELLog/README.md

 	* This creates modulo.spec
 * Add Shrubbery to your project:
 	* ~/modulo add git@github.com:TheHolyGrail/Shrubbery.git

-The modulo command will:
+	* This command will:
 		* Add Shrubbery as a git submodule and check it out into modules/Shrubbery
 		* Add CocoaLumberjack as a git submodule and check it out into modules/CocoaLumberjack

 * Add the project modules/Shrubbery/THGLog.xcodeproj to a "modules" group within your project.
 Do *not* add CocoaLumberJack to your project.
 * In your target's Build Phases -> Target Dependencies, add THGLog